tenessy0570/django_stripe/README.md

 GET `127.0.0.1:8000/api/buy/<int:item_id>`

-## .env file was removed from .gitignore intentionally so you dont have to waste your time to enter test_api_key values
+## .env file was removed from .gitignore intentionally so you don't have to waste your time to enter test_api_key values